scott-ad-riley/nomad-deploy-action/README.md

 # Nomad Deploy

-Small GitHub Action that runs `nomad job run ...`.
+Small GitHub Action that runs `nomad job run ...` with the Nomad CLI.

 ## Usage